 Interpersonal trust can be defined as "an expectancy held by an individual or a group that the word, promise, verbal or written statement of another individual or group can be relied upon" (Rotter, 1967, p.
 651).
 The items for social trust were taken from the SOEP survey (Richter et al., 2017).
-Social trust was part of the CASI for participants older than 15 in face to face wave one and in the CAPI for participants older than 13 years of age in the face to face wave interview.

-"What is your opinion on the following three statements?
-Please answer using the following scale."
+"Below are three statements that you can either agree or disagree with.
+What is your opinion on the following three statements?"